 - New employees know where to ask questions when they get stuck.

-- New employees can identify pain points in support processes and product marketing and promotion.
+- New employees can identify pain points in support processes, product marketing, and promotion.

 - An effective onboarding process saves time and simplifies procedures.